sdr-enthusiasts/docker-readsb-protobuf/README.md

 ### Forcing auto-gain to re-run from scrach

-Run `docker exec <container_name> rm /run/autogain/state` to remove the current state.
+Run `docker exec <container_name> rm /run/autogain/*` to remove all existing auto-gain state data.
 Within 15 minutes or so, auto-gain will detect this and re-start at initialisation stage.

 ## Advanced Usage: Creating an MLAT Hub